Listed on the National Register of Historic Places as a cultural landscape, Walker Ranch also offers a diverse array of ecosystems to explore.

-Walker Ranch Winter Heritage Days
+Walker Ranch Heritage Days

-Dogs and bicycles are not permitted at the event.
 Please contact Sheryl Kippen for more information.

 Along Colorado’s Front Range the sweeping grasslands of the Great Plains rise to meet the rugged peaks of the Southern Rocky Mountains.
 Where they meet we find the Foothills—a zone of geological and biological transition.
 Foothills ecosystems, such as the one that comprises the 2,880 acres of Walker Ranch, provide a variety of habitats for a rich diversity of wildlife.